mmtmn/remembering-java-basics/README.md

-This repository is going to be used to remeber the basics of Java for my 5th semester in Computer Science, during 2021.
+This repository is going to be used to remember the basics of Java for my 5th semester in Computer Science, during 2021.

  ## Java Syntax